2022-2023 Undergraduate Bulletin

 The School of Criminal Justice offers a multi-disciplinary degree program, focusing on the study of criminal behavior and society’s response to it.
 Admission to this major is highly competitive, and students must complete specific requirements before applying for admission.

-The School of Education is now offering a B.S. in Human Development.
+The School of Education offers a B.S. in Human Development and minors in Leadership and in Educational Studies.
 It also offers courses for undergraduates who are interested in education-related careers.
 College of Arts and Sciences undergraduate majors may apply to teacher certification programs at the graduate level.
+The Department of Educational Theory and Practice offers combined bachelor’s/master’s for 11 undergraduate majors in the College of Arts and Sciences and master’s in secondary education.
+The School also offers four different combined programs with a bachelor's in Human Development and various master's degrees in education fields

 The College of Engineering and Applied Sciences combines strong technical education and research with an application-oriented perspective.
-It is composed of the departments of Computer Engineering, Computer Science, Informatics, and Information Studies.
-The College offers General Education and advanced courses, and several major and minor programs, including degrees in Computer Science as well as a B.S. in Informatics.
-Effective June 2016, a new B.S. in Computer Engineering has been approved.
+It is composed of the departments of Electrical and Computer Engineering, Computer Science, and Environmental and Sustainable Engineering.
+The College offers several majors and minors programs, including degrees in Computer Science as well as degrees in Electrical and Computer Engineering and in Environmental and Sustainable Engineering.

-The Nelson A. Rockefeller College of Public Affairs & Policy offers undergraduate degree programs in political science and public policy and management.
+The Rockefeller College of Public Affairs & Policy offers undergraduate degree programs in political science and public policy and management.
 These programs focus on issues of politics, public policy, and management in the public service in the local, state, federal, and international arena.
-The program in public policy and management is a combined major and minor sequence, where students choose concentration areas.
+Students have several concentrations to select from in both majors.
+Combined bachelor's and master's programs are also available.

 The School of Social Welfare offers a combined major and minor sequence that prepares students for beginning social work.
 This program serves the liberal education needs for students interested in the social sciences and human services professions.
 Admission to this major is competitive, and students have to complete specific requirements before applying for admission.
 The School also offers a minor in Social Welfare Studies.